lcx366/GGTOOLS/README.md

 #### Method 1: through a boundary file

 Make sure the boundary file exists in the current directory.
 The first and second columns of the boundary file are latitude and longitude, respectively.
-Currently, boundary files that go across the prime meridian are temporarily unsupported.

 ```python